mr4tt/zotbot/README.md

 - [The Marriage Decision: Everything Forever or Nothing Ever Again](https://waitbutwhy.com/2016/09/marriage-decision.html) - We're forced to make a black-and-white, binary decision in the most important moment of our lives.
 Let's take a deep breath and figure this out together.

 - [Designing Software for Things that Rot](https://drobinin.com/posts/designing-software-for-things-that-rot/) - How a £150 eBay fridge and a decision tree taught me to stop asking internet strangers if my salami would kill me–and why building for rot is nothing like building happy-path apps.

+- [Programming With Less Than Nothing](https://joshmoody.org/blog/programming-with-less-than-nothing/) - Lambda calculus is for wimps.
+Real programmers use combinatory logic.

 - [800 Years of English Handwriting](https://artsandculture.google.com/story/800-years-of-english-handwriting/eAURodcOgMzFIw) - Google Arts & Culture features content from over 2000 leading museums and archives who have partnered with the Google Cultural Institute to bring the world's treasures online.